wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

     2. In the **Telegraf Agent Config** section, specify the Foundation name.<br/><br/>
      See [Ops Manager: Install, Configure, and Deploy the Nozzle](#step-2-ops-manager-install-configure-and-deploy-the-nozzle) and [Tanzu Application Service to Tanzu Observability FAQs](#tanzu-application-service-to-tanzu-observability-faqs)
      After you complete nozzle deployment, metrics are flowing from Tanzu Application Service to the Wavefront proxy and from there to your Wavefront instance.
 See [Data Flow](#architecture-and-data-flow) below.
-3. Log in to your Wavefront instance (for example, `https://example.wavefront.com`) and confirm that metrics are flowing:
+3. Log in to your Wavefront instance and confirm that metrics are flowing:
    1. Click **Integrations** in the toolbar, search for Tanzu Application Service, and select the integration.
    2. Click the **Metrics** tab and confirm metrics are flowing.
 4. With the integration selected, click the **Dashboards** tab.